dccc-rg/dccc-rg.github.io/README.md

 ## Informed Consent

 Our study was approved by the Institutional Review Board (IRB) on December 29, 2022, and the Reference No. is 2022GPES255.
 You can view the consent form here: [Otome games consent form.docx](https://raw.githubusercontent.com/dccc-rg/dccc-rg.github.io/main/Otome%20games%20consent%20form.docx)

 ---

+# Project 4

+## “We Are Citizens, Not Fans!”: A Case Study of Online Activism During the Early COVID-19 Crisis in China

+In February 2020, The Communist Youth League of China (CYLC) launched two virtual idols, Jiangshanjiao and Hongqiman, on Weibo, one of the most widely used social media platforms in China.
+Amidst widespread discontent with the management of the COVID-19 outbreak in China, such misuse of fandom culture triggered a backlash among the Chinese netizens, who protested “We are citizens, not fans!”
+This study uses Fairclough’s critical discourse analysis to examine the political discourse based on the hashtag #JiangshanjiaoandHongqiman#.
+Our study focuses on the multiplicity of the netizens’ targets and political views in the hashtag activism.
+We find that their political discontent was paradoxically accompanied by strong nationalist sentiment.
+Moreover, their savvy use of fandom language is contradictory to their objection to the use of fandom culture in the political domain.
+This article contributes to the literature on online activism by shedding light on the complexity of online activism in China.

+*Jiangshanjiao and Hongqiman (江山嬌與紅旗漫 in Chinese): two virtual idols launched by the CYLC on Weibo in February, 2020.
+The authority deleted all of the posts related to these two virtual idols five hours after their official launch.

+## About Us

+We are: LEI Qinyuan, LIANG Shanshan, TANG Ran

+Affiliated Organization: School of Journalism and Communication, The Chinese University of Hong Kong

+## IRB Review

+Our study was approved by the Institutional Review Board (IRB) on March 11, 2021, and the Reference No. is SBRE-20-560.

+---